 Selected regions of the world form the basis of study.
 Economic development, political problems, man-land relationships, and global issues are covered.
 The course uses geographical methodologies and concepts and is interdisciplinary in its observations of world regions.
 Satisfies GE Area D5 (Contemporary International Perspectives).

 This seminar covers topics essential for professional preparation in the fields of geography and environmental studies.
 Topics include discussions with guest speakers on career options in governmental, private, and non-profit settings; writing highly effective resumes, CVs, and cover letters; and techniques for successful interviewing.
 The course will also cover preparation for future training in professional and academic fields.
-Cr/NC only.
+Grade only.

 Students learn about professional research, presentation, and discourse, and attend research presentations at a professional conference.
 Conference and travel may include professionally led field trips.
 The course requires an additional fee.
 Course may be repeated for credit.
 Up to 2 units of GEP 312 in total may be counted towards the major.